 First, try your best to find it!
 A lost room key costs a minimum of $60 to replace.
 If you are unable to find it, let your RA or hall secretary know and it will be noted when you check-out and the charge assessed to your U-Bill.

 What constitutes an improper check-out and corresponding fee?

 - Not checking-out (leaving key(s) in the room, with another person or in the hall office without completing the required check-out paperwork)

-- Not being prepared to check-out at the assigned time (applies to Traditional Check-Out only)
+- Not being prepared to check-out at the assigned time (applies to Check-Out By Appointment only)